phasorpy/phasorpy/docs/index.rst

 Welcome to the documentation of PhasorPy version |version|.

-PhasorPy is an open-source Python library for the analysis of fluorescence lifetime and hyperspectral images using the :doc:`phasor_approach`.
+PhasorPy is an open-source Python library for the analysis of luminescence lifetime and hyperspectral images using the :doc:`phasor_approach`.

 Quickstart
 ==========

-The :doc:`tutorials/index` demonstrate the use of the library, from simple examples to advanced applications.
+The :doc:`tutorials/index` demonstrate how to use the library, from simple examples to advanced applications.

 The :doc:`api/index` contains detailed information about all functions and classes of the library.

-The :doc:`release` list recent bug fixes, feature enhancements, documentation and maintenance changes.
+The :doc:`release` list recent bug fixes, feature enhancements, documentation, and maintenance changes.

-The :doc:`contributing` explains how to get support, report bugs, submit bug fixes, or improve documentation.
+The :doc:`contributing` explains how to get support, report bugs, submit fixes, and improve the documentation.

-The :doc:`code_of_conduct` should be honored by everyone participating in the PhasorPy community.
+The :doc:`code_of_conduct` applies to everyone participating in the PhasorPy community.

 The :doc:`acknowledgments` list individuals and organizations that contributed to the development of PhasorPy.